There is no other grape quite like Northwest Italy’s Nebbiolo.

 Situated in the foothills of the Alps, northwest of the city of Novara and south of Lake Orta, Gattinara lies in the province of Piedmont.
 Because it shares the Piedmont stage with two of Europe’s most titanic wines, it is chronically overshadowed.
-Not much of it is imported into the United States.

 The biggest difference between Gattinara DOCG, and Barolo DOCG and Barbaresco DOCG, lies in the soil and climate.
-Nebbiolo is a very expressive grape, meaning its juice and grapeskin convey the chemistry of a vineyard’s soil.
+Nebbiolo is a very expressive grape, meaning its juice and grapeskin convey the chemistry of a vineyard’s soil quite well.
 In the calcareous marl soils of Barolo, Nebbiolo takes on a powerful and aggressive persona.
 But in Gattinara, it seems to express a less ferocious tenor because of the granite and iron-rich soil.
 As a result, Nebbiolo’s more delicate attributes — such as floral and earthy aromas — are brought forth more readily at an earlier age.